 the GRE General Test at home is now available everywhere that the computer-delivered GRE General Test is offered, with the exception of Mainland China and Iran.

-What Students have to know
+What Students Have to Know

-- Equipments and testing room checklist
+- Types of equipment and testing room checklist

 - Registering the Test